Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 # Written Responses

-My working style is simple: protect the metadata, test biology at the donor level, and nominate targets only when the signal is coherent, assayable, conserved, and realistic to validate.
-Prior work in regulatory RNA and target prioritization made me careful about directionality, modality, and translational path, not just differential expression.
+The approach is to nominate targets only when the signal is coherent, assayable, conserved, and realistic to validate.

 ## 01. Dataset Curation And Fibrosis-Stage Harmonization